How to Choose and Install ATV Wheel Spacers

 With the lugs on the spacer facing outwards, mount the spacer to the lugs attached to the wheel hub.

-Make sure all lugs are entering the holes in the spacer at the same time, keeping the spacer level to the hub all the way in.
+Ensure all lugs enter the holes in the spacer simultaneously, keeping the spacer level to the hub all the way in.
 Failing to do so may cause binding issues.

-If needed, gently tap the spacer with a plastic hammer until it is completely seated.
-If you get stuck, use a crowbar to gently remove the spacer and start over.
+If needed, gently tap the spacer with a plastic hammer until completely seated.
+If you get stuck, gently remove the spacer and start over using a crowbar.

-Then use the nuts provided with the spacer kit and thread them on the wheel hub lugs.
+Then, thread the nuts provided with the spacer kit on the wheel hub lugs.

-7. Tighten the spacer nuts according to specifications
+7. Tighten the spacer nuts according to the specifications

 8. Mount the tire to the spacer

 Thread the tire onto the spacer studs.
-Use your stock lug nuts, but just snug them down for now.
+Use your stock lug nuts, but only snug them down for now.

 9. Lower the ATV back down to the ground